animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 `DiskStore` instances are used by Regions for file system persistent backup and overflow of evicted entries as well as persistent backup for WAN Gateways.
-Multiple {data-store-name} components may share the same `DiskStore`.
+Multiple GemFire components may share the same `DiskStore`.
 Additionally, multiple file system directories may be defined for a single `DiskStore`, as shown in the preceding example.